exposit/pythia-oracle/README.md

 #### Solo Roleplaying!
 How does that even work?

-The easiest way to get a handle on it is to read actual plays; there are a whole bunch using lots of different systems and formats on the [Lone Wolf Roleplaying](https://plus.google.com/communities/116965157741523529510) g+ group.
-And you can see APs using Pythia on my blog.

-The basic procedure I use is pick an RPG system (usually Scarlet Heroes), make a character, fire this program up, and start asking questions.
+The basic procedure I use is pick an RPG system (usually Scarlet Heroes or Dungeon World), make a character, fire this program up, and start asking questions.
 Type in a question like "Am I in a cave?" and hit the "???" button.
 If the answer is yes, hit the "what do I see" button and interpret.
 If no, maybe the hero is in a castle.
 Or a spaceship.
 Or in a forest.
 Ask again to find out!

 ... or don't.
 You can play however you want to!
 Pythia just seeks to facilitate that play.